James Best: Early years

 Best served in the United States Army Air Forces in World War II, training in 1944 in Biloxi, Mississippi, as a gunner on a B-17 bomber; but by the time he completed his training the war had almost ended, so he was assigned to the army's law enforcement section.
-In the military police, as an "MP", Best served in war-torn Germany immediately after the Nazi government's surrender in May 1945.
-While stationed in Germany, Best soon transferred from the military police to an army unit of actors, who traveled around Europe performing plays for troops.
+In the military police, Best served in war-torn Germany immediately after the Nazi government's surrender in May 1945.
+While stationed in Germany, he transferred from the military police to an army unit of actors, who traveled around Europe performing plays for troops.
 Those experiences formed the beginning of his acting career.

 Film career

 Best began his contract career in 1949 at Universal Studios, where he met fellow actors Julie Adams, Piper Laurie, Tony Curtis, Mamie Van Doren and Rock Hudson.
 Initially, he performed in several uncredited roles for Universal, such as in the 1950 film One Way Street, but credited performances soon followed that same year in the Westerns Comanche Territory, Winchester '73, and Kansas Raiders.
-Work in that genre continued to be an important part of his ongoing film career, including roles in The Cimarron Kid (1952), Seven Angry Men (1955) in which he portrays one of the sons of abolitionist John Brown, Last of the Badmen (1957), Cole Younger Gunfighter (1958), Ride Lonesome (1959), The Quick Gun (1964), and Firecreek (1968).
-Yet Best's film roles were not limited to Westerns.
-He also starred in the 1959 science fiction cult movie The Killer Shrews and in its 2012 sequel Return of the Killer Shrews, as army medic Rhidges in the 1958 film adaptation of Norman Mailer's The Naked and the Dead, as escaped POW Carter in the James Stewart classic Shenandoah, as Dr. Ben Mizer in the 1966 comedy Three on a Couch, and as the cross-dressing Dewey Barksdale in the 1976 drama Ode to Billy Joe.
-He also played Burt Reynolds’s partner Cully in the 1978 movie “Hooper”.
+Work in that genre continued to be an important part of his ongoing film career, including roles in The Cimarron Kid (1952); Seven Angry Men (1955), in which he portrays one of the sons of abolitionist John Brown; Last of the Badmen (1957); Cole Younger Gunfighter (1958); Ride Lonesome (1959); The Quick Gun (1964); and Firecreek (1968).

+Best's film roles were not limited to Westerns.
+He also starred in the 1959 science fiction cult movie The Killer Shrews, and in its 2012 sequel Return of the Killer Shrews; as army medic Rhidges in the 1958 film adaptation of Norman Mailer's The Naked and the Dead; as escaped POW Carter in the James Stewart movie Shenandoah; as Dr. Ben Mizer in the 1966 comedy Three on a Couch; and as the cross-dressing Dewey Barksdale in the 1976 drama Ode to Billy Joe.
+He had the lead role in Samuel Fuller's Verboten!
+(1955), and played Burt Reynolds's partner Cully in the 1978 movie Hooper.